Grinnvaleste/MGD-Mods/README.md

 # MGD-Mods
-Extract the folder, and place the (Themoaningforest) folder inside of the MDG Mod folder.
+Extract the folder, and place the (Themoaningforest) folder inside of the MGD Mod folder.